 Death Valley, CA 92328

-Beatty’s climate is the perfect location for the burros to live all year long so they don’t wander far.
-If you do spot them and stop to take photos, be warned, they are very curious and friendly.
+Beatty’s warm desert climate is the perfect location for the burros to live all year long so they don’t wander far.
+If you happen to spot them and stop to take photos, be warned, they are very curious and friendly.
 In fact, they’ll come right up to the car.

 How to Get to Beatty, Nevada